First-time drug offence explained

 First-time Drug Offence FAQs

 Penalties for a first drug offence depend on the type and quantity of drug involved, and your state or territory.
 You may face a fine, community service, a good behaviour bond, or imprisonment.
-Courts often consider mitigating factors such as personal use versus trafficking, your age, and your circumstances.
-Speaking with a lawyer can help you understand the likely outcomes in your situation.
+Courts may take into account a range of matters, and how each factor is weighed depends on the circumstances.
+People often speak with a lawyer to understand the range of possible outcomes in their situation.

 A criminal record may result from a first drug offence if you are convicted.
 However, the outcome depends on the charge, evidence, and court decision.
 Some offences may result in diversion programs or non-conviction orders that avoid a permanent record.
-Each case is different, so it is important to understand your specific circumstances and options with legal guidance.
+Each case is different, and people often consider their specific circumstances and options with legal guidance.

 There may be options to avoid conviction depending on the circumstances of your case.
 These could include diversion programs, deferred prosecution, or mental health or drug treatment orders.
 The availability of these options varies by state and territory.
 We can connect you with a licensed lawyer who can assess your situation and explain what alternatives may be available to you.